pdkramer/ApexQB/README.md

 ﻿# ApexQB
 ### Apex/QuickBooks Interface

-This application provides an interface between Apex (Advanced Purchasing Extensions, written by Vulcan Software LLC).
+This application provides an interface between Apex (Advanced Purchasing Extensions, written by Vulcan Software LLC) and QuickBooks.

 Unfortunately, it cannot be run independently since it requires an Apex database.